 top of page

-Becoming Positive - Nurturing Well-Being With Positive Emotion
+Being Positive: Nurturing Well-Being With Positive Psychology

 A man with a beard and dark hair smiles warmly against a black background, symbolizing positivity and happiness.

 In his book, Lost Connections, Johann Hari suggests that the reasons many of us struggle with depression and anxiety have more to do with the context of our lives than with our brain chemistry.
-He recounts many studies from psychology and psychiatry that suggest the circumstances of our lives have disconnected us from each other and our own sense of agency and purpose.
-This disconnection leads to feelings of isolation, hopelessness, and self-defeat.
+He recounts many studies from psychology and psychiatry that suggest the circumstances of our lives have disconnected us from each other and our sense of agency and purpose.
+This disconnection leads to negative emotions hence feelings of isolation, hopelessness, and self-defeat.

 If we are going to recover our sense of purpose and rediscover the well of positivity that will help us encounter our days with optimism and hopefulness, how can we begin to reconnect?